tamale balls

 Test Kitchen Tips

 These do take a little bit of babysitting.
 Make sure to stir every so often and we added a little water while the sauce cooked down.
-Also, this makes a lot, so we divided the sauce and meatballs between two pots to cook.
+The recipe makes a lot, so we divided the sauce and meatballs between two pots to cook.

 • Combining tamale ball ingredients in a bowl.